Where Does Cocoa Butter Come From?

 Cocoa butter is rich in fatty acids and antioxidants, providing benefits for skin health and helping to prevent rancidity.
 It contains vitamins E and K but should be consumed in moderation due to its calorie density.

-Is Cocoa Butter Good for Your Skin?
-Unveiling the Benefits and Uses
+Is Cocoa Butter Okay for Tattoos?
+Exploring Benefits and Best Practices

 Ready to source an ingredient?